Skip to main content

 Yangon has never been a royal city in any of the kingdoms raised on the soil of Myanmar.
 Contrary to the legend that an ancient royal city named Okkalapa existed on the site more than 2500 years ago, in reality, around 500CE it was only a tiny fishing village inhabited by Mon people covering a small area around Shwedagon Pagoda.

-Yangon quickly developed as the capital after the British annexed lower Myanmar following the second Anglo-Myanmar war (1852-1853).
+Yangon quickly developed as the capital after the British annexed lower Myanmar following the second Anglo-Burmese war (1852-1853).
 It was once considered one of the region’s most developed, cleanest and attractive cities before its decline in the late 20th century.
 Despite having lost its status as the administrative capital, Yangon is still the country’s most populous city, as well as is the most dynamic economic hub and vibrant metropolis.

 My thoughts focused on the real, down-to-earth life of Yangon.
 Images welled up before my eyes: the densely populated downtown jam-packed with old, colonial, post-colonial and modern architecture, ranging from apartment buildings to government offices; its bumpy and potholed roads lined with dilapidated sidewalks overflowing with pedestrians and vendors; buses overcrowded with commuters and ill-mannered conductors.